Chris Christenson (surfboard shaper): Snow-Surf Crossover

-Chris' passion for the outdoors is as deep-rooted as it can be in Southern California.
-When he wasn't in school or surfing, Chris spent every free moment of his childhood at his grandparents' cabin in the San Bernardino mountains.
-Feeling the congruity between snowboarding and surfing, Chris' passion didn't end on the mountain.
-Through the surf industry and snowboarding, Chris became close friends with famed big mountain rider, Jeremy Jones.
-Based on their love of backcountry snowboarding and surfing, Chris and Jeremy began a collaboration to create a snowboard that captured the congruence of snowboarding and surfing.
-Born of Chris and Jeremy's surf/design partnership was the well-received 'storm chaser' - a swallowtail with a surfboard rocker and the ability for tight turns on groomers or in the deepest powder.
+Christensen's passion for the outdoors is as deep-rooted as it can be in Southern California.
+When he wasn't in school or surfing, Chris often spent free time at his grandparents' cabin in the San Bernardino mountains.
+Feeling the congruity between snowboarding and surfing, Christensen's passion didn't end on the mountain.
+Through the surf industry and snowboarding, Christensen became close friends with big mountain rider, Jeremy Jones.
+Based on their love of backcountry snowboarding and surfing, Christensen and Jones began a collaboration to create a snowboard that captured the congruence of snowboarding and surfing.
+Born of Christensen and Jones's surf/design partnership was the well-received 'storm chaser' - a swallowtail with a surfboard rocker and the ability for tight turns on groomers or in the deepest powder.
 From the first collaboration board in 2012, the Jones / Christenson partnership has grown to include eight models including the binding-less Mountain Surfer, Mind Expander, Ultra Mind Expander, Mind Expander Twin, Storm Chaser, and Lone Wolf.
 There are also split board models available for both the Storm Chaser and Mind Expander.